noklesta/SublimeQuickFileCreator/README.md

 Note that each pattern is anchored to the beginning and end of the directory name, so you should not use ^ or $ in your patterns.
-Also, since ST2 does not allow backslashes in settings files, you cannot escape special regex characters such as dots in the directory names.
-However, they will be automatically escaped for you.
+Also, since ST2 does not allow backslashes in settings files, use a vertical bar (|) instead of a backslash to escape special regex symbols such as dots in directory names.

 Example of setting the list of excluded directories in your user preferences file:

     {
       "excluded_dir_patterns": [
-        "tmp", ".git", ".svn"
+        "tmp", "|.git", "|.svn"
       ]
     }